opencog/atomspace/opencog/query/README.md

    graph re-writing.

  * The template pattern is specified as a collection of trees; it is the union of these trees that defines the query graph.
-The vertexes in the tree are typed (in the Comp-Sci sense of "Type Theory"; they are AtomSpace "Atoms").
+The vertices in the tree are typed (in the Comp-Sci sense of "Type Theory"; they are AtomSpace "Atoms").
 Thus, each tree can be understood to be a "term", in the sense of a "term algebra" (this is a concept from the